olojo-99/2-3Trees/README.md

 # Implementation
-First I deconstructed the assignment specifications and created a plan for the implementation of the predicates.
-The assignment document outlined that the list operations would be performed through predicates but didn’t explicitly mention the implementation of the 2-3 Trees.
-I decided that a list, being a recursive structure, would be suitable for the format of the 2-3 trees.
+I decided that a list, being a recursive structure in prolog, would be suitable for the format of the 2-3 trees.
 Using lists allowed me to expand variables into list and sublist, as well as isolate the heads and tails of trees and subtrees.
 I figured that storing the parent nodes of the tree as the head and the children in the tail of the list would be most effective for storing 2-3 trees in the list.